Grounding 3D Object Affordance from 2D Interactions in Images

 \subsection{Affordance Learning}

 At present, the affordance area has made achievements in multiple tasks (Tab. \ref{tab:related}).
-Some works are devoted to detecting the affordance region from 2D sources \ie images and videos \cite{chuang2018learning, do2018affordancenet, luo2021one, roy2016multi, thermos2020deep, zhao2020object}, and there are also some studies accomplish this task with the assistance of natural language \cite{lu2022phrase, mi2020intention, mi2019object}.
+Some works are devoted to detecting the affordance region from 2D sources \ie images and videos \cite{chuang2018learning, do2018affordancenet, Li2023G2L, luo2021one, roy2016multi, thermos2020deep, zhao2020object}, and there are also some studies accomplish this task with the assistance of natural language \cite{lu2022phrase, mi2020intention, mi2019object}.
 They seek to detect or segment objects that afford the action in 2D data, but cannot perceive the specific parts corresponding to the affordance.
 Thus, another type of method brings a leap to locate the affordance region of objects from 2D sources \cite{fang2018demo2vec, luo2022learning, nagarajan2019grounded, luo2022grounded}.
-Since the affordance knowledge derived from 2D sources is hard to extrapolate specific interactive locations of objects in the 3D environment, some researchers explore grounding object affordance from 3D data \cite{deng20213d, mo2022o2o, xu2022partafford, nagarajan2020learning}.
-Such methods could map the connection between affordance and the 3D structure, but most of them detach the real interaction, and it may deter the generalization ability: for object structures that are not mapped to a specific affordance, it is usually hard to generalize through this type of method.
+However, the affordance knowledge derived from 2D sources is hard to extrapolate specific interactive locations of objects in the 3D environment.
+With several 3D object datasets proposed \cite{Geng_2023_CVPR, Liu_2022_CVPR, Mo_2019_CVPR}, some researchers explore grounding object affordance from 3D data \cite{deng20213d, mo2022o2o, xu2022partafford, nagarajan2020learning}.
+Such methods directly map the connection between semantic affordances and 3D structures, detach the real interaction, and may deter the generalization ability: structures that do not map to a specific affordance are usually hard to generalize through this type of method.
 T. Nagarajan \etal \cite{nagarajan2020learning} give a fresh mind, taking the reinforcement learning to make agents actively interact with the 3D synthetic scenarios, while it requires repeated attempts by the agents in a given search space, and is time-consuming.
-In robotics, some researchers exploit affordances provided by objects for manipulation.
-A series of studies explore manipulation affordance for the articulated 3D objects \cite{mo2021where2act,wang2022adaafford, zhao2022dualafford} and achieve considerable results.
-Serval methods utilize the 2.5D data \eg RGB-D image to understand the object affordance and serve the manipulation task \cite{koppula2013learning, koppula2014physically, koppula2015anticipating, nguyen2016detecting}, the image and depth information are corresponding in spatial and need to be collected in the same scene.
-Our task focus on grounding 3D object affordance from 2D interactions.
-In which the 2D interactions provide direct clues to excavate object affordance efficiently and make the affordance could generalize to some unseen structures.
-And the paired 2D-3D data is collected from different sources, freeing the constraints on spatial correspondence.
+In robotics, affordance is utilized to provide priors for object manipulation and achieve considerable results, especially the articulated 3D objects \cite{mo2021where2act,wang2022adaafford, zhao2022dualafford}.
+Several methods utilize the 2.5D data \eg RGB-D image to understand the object affordance and serve the manipulation task \cite{koppula2013learning, koppula2014physically, koppula2015anticipating, nguyen2016detecting}, for these methods, the image and depth information are corresponding in spatial and need to be collected in the same scene.
+In contrast, our task focus on grounding 3D object affordance from 2D interactions, in which the 2D interactions provide direct clues to excavate object affordance efficiently and make the affordance could generalize to some unseen structures, and the 2D-3D data is collected from different sources, freeing the constraints on spatial correspondence.